An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Approach

 The concept of equivalent C-space is visualized in Fig.~\ref{fig:example}.
 A 2-link robot in its workspace, without any joint limits is shown in Fig.~\ref{fig:ex}, where the start and goal states are represented by green and red, respectively.
 Various obstacles are shown in different colors.
 The corresponding C-space $\C{C}$ is displayed in Fig.~\ref{fig:ex1}, which illustrates how obstacles in the workspace translate into the C-space.
 The C-space is discretized at $0.1$ degree for each DOF, resulting in a 3600$\times$3600 bitmap.

 Since there are no joint limits, the C-space topology forms a torus, where the top and bottom edges are connected, as well as the left and right edges.
 Thus, there are three connected components, and no feasible motion plan exists since $q_s$ and $q_g$ are not in the same connected component.
-Fig.~\ref{fig:ex2} shows a $\C{CB}$ with resolution 36$\times$36 which is equivalent to $\C{C}$.
+Figure~\ref{fig:ex2} illustrates a $\C{CB}$ of size $36 \times 36$, corresponding to a discretization of $10^\circ$ along each dimension.
+This bitmap is equivalent to the continuous C-space $\C{C}$.
 It can be easily verified that there is no collision-free path between $q_s$ and $q_g$ since they are in different connected components.
-A $\C{CB}$ of resolution 18$\times$18 is visualized in Fig.~\ref{fig:ex3}.
-Although it has the same number of connected components, condition 4 is violated ($q_g$ is incorrectly identified as inside a C-obstacle), and $\C{CB}$ is not equivalent to $\C{C}$.
-Fig.~\ref{fig:ex4} shows a $\C{CB}$ with a much lower resolution of 12$\times$12.
+Figure~\ref{fig:ex3} depicts a $\C{CB}$ with a coarser discretization of $20^\circ$ per dimension (resulting in an $18 \times 18$ array).
+Although the number of connected components remains unchanged, Condition~4 is violated ($q_g$ is incorrectly identified as inside a C-obstacle), and consequently, $\C{CB}$ is not equivalent to $\C{C}$.
+Finally, Figure~\ref{fig:ex4} shows a $\C{CB}$ with an even lower resolution of $30^\circ$ along each dimension.
 With only a single connected component, it is clearly not equivalent to $\C{C}$, and wrongly certifies that motion planning is feasible.
+These examples highlight how a reduction in discretization fidelity can distort the topological structure of $\C{C}$, leading to incorrect connectivity inference in the bitmap representation.
+This motivates the need for a principled approach to selecting an appropriate resolution that ensures $\C{CB}$ remains topologically consistent with $\C{C}$.